FAQs

 How long is the contract for?

-When we offer you a contract, we will confirm the duration.
-Usually, it is for twelve months.
-The contract is then yours for as long as we are satisfied with the quality and frequency of your work and you are happy to continue.
+When we offer you a contract, we will confirm the duration but it is usually on-going until notice is given.
+The contract is usually yours for as long as we are satisfied with the quality and frequency of your work and you are happy to continue.

 What do I do when the contract finishes?